crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 # Visibility

 Methods are public by default: the compiler will always let you invoke them.
-In fact, there isn't even a `public` keyword in the language!
+There is no `public` keyword for this reason.

-Methods can, however, be marked as `private` or `protected`.
+Methods _can_ be marked as `private` or `protected`.

 ## Private methods